Box Car Racer: Touring

-Breakup
+Breakup and aftermath

 Despite this, DeLonge shelved the project in mid-2003, feeling it as a whole had run its course.
 "There are a lot of emotions between Mark and I and that's why there's never going to be another Box Car Racer album," he explained.
 The sound of Box Car Racer inspired the change in tone and experimental nature the band approached Blink-182 with.
 "Once the door was opened by Tom and Travis with Box Car Racer, Mark started to be more on board with that concept.
 He was also more flexible and the next Blink album was able to be a pretty big departure from the previous two," said assistant engineer Sam Boukas.
 "Box Car Racer opened the door in that sense and I think the three of them wanted to be more creative and have more creative liberty on that next album."

 "It sucked," Hoppus said in 2003.
 "It really sucked.
 I took it very personally.
 It was really hard and a weird time for our band.
 When Tom and Travis started Box Car Racer I felt like the odd man out, the forgotten bassist."
 Tom Bryant of Kerrang!, who interviewed the duo shortly before the release of Blink-182 (2003), noted that "this is clearly an uncomfortable topic for the two of them.
 Though they say they have had hundreds of discussions about it, there's an awkward charge to the air as Hoppus explains his feelings ...
 While everything in the Blink-182 camp now seems rosy—it seems like these [apologies] still need to be reiterated."
 Unresolved tensions came to a head in late 2004 and Blink-182 broke up in February 2005.

 In an interview with MTV News in September 2005, DeLonge spoke at length about the impact Box Car Racer had on the group as a whole:

 Unfinished material from Box Car Racer eventually became part of DeLonge's next band, Angels & Airwaves, and their debut studio album, We Don't Need to Whisper (2006).
 Angels & Airwaves covered Box Car Racer's "There Is" at their very first live performance, and has performed various Box Car Racer songs live since.
-A sequel to a song found on Box Car Racer, "Letters to God Part II" can be found on Angels & Airwaves' 2010 album Love.
+A sequel to a song found on Box Car Racer, "Letters to God, Part II" can be found on Angels & Airwaves' 2010 album Love.